We Britons really do eat too much sugar: 700g of the sweet stuff a week – that’s an average of 140 teaspoons per person.

 Don’t drink all your fruit.
 Like fizzy drinks, fruit juice can be high in sugar.
 When juice is extracted from the whole fruit to make fruit juice, sugar is released and this can cause damage to our teeth.

 Drinking fruit juice doesn't fill you up as much as eating fruit.
 It takes about two-and-a-half oranges to make a glass of juice.
 But a glass of juice isn't as filling as eating two-and-a-half oranges because the fibre in the fruit makes you feel fuller for longer.
 However, fruit juices do contain vitamins and minerals, and a 150ml glass of unsweetened 100% fruit or vegetable juice counts as one of your 5 A DAY.
 Remember, fruit juice only counts as a maximum of one of your 5 A DAY, even if you have more than one glass.
+Even unsweetened fruit juice is sugary, so try to drink no more than one glass (about 150ml) of fruit juice each day.

 If the idea of switching to water feels a drastic departure, you could try flavouring it with a slice of lemon, lime or a splash of fruit juice.
 Watch out for the sugar content in flavoured water drinks.
 A 500ml glass of some brands contains 15g of sugar, the equivalent of nearly four teaspoons of sugar.